NikhilNayak-debug/team32/README.md

 language or programming language is welcome to contribute.
 Pull requests are examined and approved by all developers while this package is being developed.

+Every time one of us feels the need to start a pull request, that person would talk to the other members and come to a consensus.
+We would adore the opportunity to carry this constructive dialogue into other collaborations with this package.